Professor of History

 I welcome proposals in any area of modern Chinese and East Asian history, in most areas of colonial history, but particularly in the history of Sino-Western relations, the Customs service, and the treaty port world: foreign society, politics or culture in China before the 1950s, its rise and its fall.

 I am interested in supervising across a range of areas related to my research.
 Amongst PhD students supervised in the past are those now holding posts at: Exeter, York, Hong Kong Baptist, Nanyang Technnological, Shanghai Jiaotong and Wuhan universities, as well as the Central Conservatory of Music in Beijing, and Trinity College Dublin.
-My current students include:
+Recent students include: